Moesif/moesif-envoy-wasm-plugin/README.md

 Configure Envoy to use the Moesif Envoy plugin.
 Make a few API calls that pass through the Envoy proxy.
 These calls should now be logged to your Moesif account.

 ## Other Integrations

-To view more documentation on integration options, please visit the Integration Options Documentation.

 To view more documentation on integration options, please visit __[the Integration Options Documentation](https://www.moesif.com/docs/getting-started/integration-options/).__